dbarua1020/Facebook-Clone-Tailwind/README.md

 # Facebook-Login-Page-Tailwind

 A simple responsive clone of Facebook's login page built using **HTML**, **Tailwind CSS**, and **JavaScript**.
-This project mimics the look and feel of Facebook's homepage, showcasing proficiency in front-end development with modern styling practices.
+This project mimics the look and feel of Facebook's homepage, showcasing proficiency in front-end development with modern styling practices. <br>

 <img width="945" alt="image" src="https://github.com/user-attachments/assets/959fbe5d-5af1-4fce-969e-5de1a87825a4">
 <br> <br>